jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 ## Basic Use Cases

-The most recommended approach to implementing this behaviour is to use the provided `DropDownToggled` component, the wrapper for the individual trigger and dropdown components.
-The two elements are siblings in the React render tree and the dropdown itself will render as an immediate child of the body no matter where it sits in the React virtual DOM tree.
+The recommended approach to implementing this behaviour is to use the provided `DropDownToggled` component, the wrapper for the individual trigger and dropdown components.
+The two elements are siblings in the React render tree and the dropdown itself will render as the last child of the body no matter where it sits in the React virtual DOM tree.
 The `DropDownToggled` component allows them both to be aware of each other.
 Actions on the button have to open and close the dropdown so for accessibility reasons, the trigger has to know both the ID of the dropdown element and the ID of the currently selected element.
 However, React's one-way data flow means that we need something sitting on top of both components to send information back and forth.

 **Important Note:**
 If you want standard picklist behaviour (close on select, keyboard handlers, etc) then you **must** have a `Picklist` as an immediate child of the `DropDown`.
 If you are missing these features, please see the [`Picklist`](#picklist) documentation to ensuring it's  implemented correctly.